Eden-Anthony/Eden-Anthony/README.md

 - 👋 Hi, I’m @Eden-Anthony
-- 👀 I’m interested in blockchain technology and crypto-currencies
+- 👀 I’m interested in ML, LLMs and blockchain technology
-- 🌱 I’m currently learning about blockchain tech alongside my studies as a Mechanical Engineering undergraduate
+- 🌱 I’m currently learning about blockchain tech & ML alongside my studies as a Mechanical Engineering undergraduate
-- 💞️ I’m looking to collaborate on projects in the Web 3.0 space offering advisory/ research using my knowledge of the space
+- 💞️ I’m looking to collaborate on projects in the Web3.0/ ML space
 - 📫 How to reach me: TonyE925@gmail.com